Please take time to read our terms

 The non-refundable deposit has been imposed in order to cover disruption, travel and time.

-If we visit and have a good and useful discussion about your pet’s Quality of Life that clarified many of your questions and made you realize now is not the time and we didn’t proceed with the euthanasia – then this would be chargeable at the full Quietus Vet price.
+If we visit and have a good and useful discussion about your pet’s Quality of Life that clarified many of your questions and helped you realize now is not the time and we didn’t proceed with the euthanasia – then this would be chargeable at the full Quietus Vet price.

-Refunds on Card payments will incur a small administration charge.
+Refunds may incur a small administration charge.